 Plenty of other research fields also intersect with (and are produced by) ‘development’ geography in areas that focus or touch on financialisation.
-They include analysis of environmental goods and services (e.g. Lohmann 2011; Sullivan 2013); and agriculture and land in the global South (Ouma 2014; Brooks 2016).
-Other examples include energy (e.g. Baker 2015), home mortgages (e.g. Soederberg 2015), remittances (e.g. Hudson 2008), water (e.g. Bayliss 2014) and infrastructure (e.g. March and Purcell 2014), amongst others.
+They include analyses of environmental goods and services (e.g. Lohmann, 2011; Sullivan, 2013), and agriculture and land in the global South (Ouma, 2014; Brooks, 2016).
+Other examples include energy (e.g. Baker, 2015), home mortgages (e.g. Soederberg, 2015), remittances (e.g. Hudson, 2008), water (e.g. Bayliss, 2014) and infrastructure (e.g. March and Purcell, 2014), amongst others.
 Sarah Bracking (2012, 2016) crosses many of these categories in assembling a larger set of arguments about financialisation across, within and beyond the global South.

 Emerging trends in financialisation and development

-For mainstream development thinkers and institutions, deepening and accelerating financial sector growth for poorer countries is a desirable state of affairs, and the growing incorporation of their economies and firms into global circuits of financial capital is viewed as one dimension of increased ‘maturity’ (e.g. World Bank 2016).
+For mainstream development thinkers and institutions, deepening and accelerating financial sector growth for poorer countries is a desirable state of affairs, and the growing incorporation of their economies and firms into global circuits of financial capital is viewed as one dimension of increased ‘maturity’ (e.g. World Bank, 2016).
 It is no coincidence that this is a period in which ‘developing’ and even ‘backward’ states have been re-framed as ‘emerging markets’: ‘frontiers’ that are increasingly attractive to global capital flows.
-Development institutions are increasingly seeking partnerships with venture capital, hedge funds, investment banks, sovereign wealth funds, credit rating agencies, global accountancy firms and corporations which are themselves increasingly governed by financial logics (Krippner 2011), to open up new circuits of financial investment, speculation and extraction.
-Development institutions are actively engaged in providing “the institutional and material basis for capital penetration, financialisation, market development and a more orderly set of practices for the management of risk to capital” (Carroll and Jarvis 2014: 535).
+Development institutions are increasingly seeking partnerships with venture capital, hedge funds, investment banks, sovereign wealth funds, credit rating agencies, global accountancy firms and corporations which are themselves increasingly governed by financial logics (Krippner, 2011), to open up new circuits of financial investment, speculation and extraction.
+Development institutions are actively engaged in providing ‘the institutional and material basis for capital penetration, financialisation, market development and a more orderly set of practices for the management of risk to capital’ (Carroll and Jarvis, 2014: 535).
 So-called ‘patient capital’ and social impact bonds are the narratives and instruments of the day.

 Leyshon and Thift (2007) demonstrate how the expansion of financial capitalism requires the ‘work’ of transforming mundane objects into assets for speculation.
-Development institutions that have previously acted in the interests of expanding and deepening neoliberalisation in the global South, through both normative projection and hegemonic politico-economic leverage (e.g. Wade 1996), are now increasingly acting as handmaidens to intensifying financialisation.
+Development institutions that have previously acted in the interests of expanding and deepening neoliberalisation in the global South, through both normative projection and hegemonic politico-economic leverage (e.g. Wade, 1996), are now increasingly acting as handmaidens to intensifying financialisation.
 For example, Isakson (2015) analyses the creation of derivative markets for small farmers in ‘Less Developed Countries’ through Index-Based Agricultural Insurance (IBAI).
-In a detailed study, he demonstrates how the agribusiness sector did not simply ‘emerge’ as an asset class, but has required that the commodification of agricultural risk be “debundled, priced and rebundled in new ways that render financial speculation possible and profitable” (p.
+In a detailed study, he demonstrates how the agribusiness sector did not simply ‘emerge’ as an asset class, but has required that the commodification of agricultural risk be ‘debundled, priced and rebundled in new ways that render financial speculation possible and profitable’ (p.
 570).
 Key development actors promoting and enabling IBAI include the World Bank, Oxfam, the UN, and the Grameen Foundation.
 Isakson argues that IBAI certainly has the potential to generate new revenue streams for financiers and intermediaries, and might help small farmers cope with climate stress.
-However, in common with many other commentators on financialisation of the agricultural sector in all economies, Isakson points to the likelihood that these financial instruments will deepen vulnerability for farmers rather than mitigate against it (see for example, Barnett et al 2008; Brooks 2016).
-Two examples follow, indicative of broader trends that ‘development’ and other geographers must grapple with, before concluding with examples from the UK’s Department for International Development (DFID) and a wider discussion
+However, in common with many other commentators on financialisation of the agricultural sector in all economies, Isakson points to the likelihood that these financial instruments will deepen vulnerability for farmers rather than mitigate against it (see for example, Brooks, 2016).
+Two examples follow, indicative of broader trends that ‘development’ and other geographers must grapple with, before concluding with a wider discussion.

 1 Development finance